Rob Bishop: Utah GOP closed primary

 Bishop was chairman of the Utah Republican Party when the decision was made to close primaries to nonparty members in the late 1990s.
 The Utah Democratic party holds open primaries.
-When asked about Democrats changing their party affiliation to vote in the 2020 Republican primary, he replied "“instead of piddling around with the Republican primary.
+When asked about Democrats changing their party affiliation to vote in the 2020 Republican primary, he replied "instead of piddling around with the Republican primary.
 Doing it this way ... the best you can call it is dishonorable.
-It really is a slimy way of doing things.”
-He said the only reason Democrats are attempting to “pervert the process” is to help advance a candidate.
-“That’s inherently wrong,” Bishop said.
-In a recent editorial, Bishop restated his view: "A leading Democrat wants to create havoc in the system.
+It really is a slimy way of doing things."
+He said the only reason Democrats are attempting to "pervert the process" is to help advance a candidate.
+"That's inherently wrong," Bishop said.
+In an editorial, Bishop restated his view: "A leading Democrat wants to create havoc in the system.
 For what aim?
-Maybe to elect the “correct” candidates?
+Maybe to elect the 'correct' candidates?
 Maybe to help Democrats have a bigger voice in the elections?"